jeaninemjordan/World_Weather_Analysis/README.md

 ### Statistical Analysis

 A statistical analysis was conducted to study the relationship between latitude versus maximum temperature, humidity, cloudiness, and wind speed using global city data.
 In the scatterplot visualizations, a definite correlation in latitude and maximum temperature is observed.
 Metrics such as wind speed, humidity and cloudiness are more unpredictable, making their relationships versus city latitude more difficult to see.
+When these charts are all observed together, the viewer is able to observe which latitudes are lowest and highest in all categories at a glance.

 Below are scatterplot visualizations depicting this analysis using data obtained using the OpenWeatherMap API.